-Kids 14 and under can participate in the Feed Your Brain summer reading program in June & July.
+Kids ages 14 and under can participate in the Feed Your Brain summer reading program in June & July.
 Younger kids can be read to while older kids who can read on their own will record their reading time each month.
-Download & print the reading log!

 The best part -- kids & teens earn Bookworm bucks (paper money they can use at a local Half Price Books) so they can buy their favorite books at the store!

-If you have teens, encourage them to read one of the featured books & write an online review!
-Book bucks are sent to your email account and can be used at your local Half Price Books store.
+Book bucks are either collected in person when you turn in your book log or are sent to your email account and can be used at your local Half Price Books store.

-Kids can register to log minutes & unlock rewards on the Scholastic Summer Reading site -- AND you can see if the Reading Road Trip is coming to your city too!
+Kids can register to log minutes & unlock rewards on the Scholastic Summer Read-a-palooza site -- AND you can see if the Reading Road Trip is coming to your city too!

-They have a cool Harry Potter themed certificate that teachers (or parents) can print off and give kids once they reach their reading goals.
+Last I checked, they still have the cool Harry Potter themed certificate that teachers (or parents) can print off and give kids once they reach their reading goals.

-FREE Summer Book Logs & Reading Lists for Kids
+FREE Summer Book Logs & Reading Challenges for Kids

 Sometimes kids need a challenge -- nothing HUGE or cumbersome since it's summer.
 It inspires them to keep going, read a few more books or even get out of their current reading 'funk'.